 The U.S. Civil War Continues

-As the government shutdown makes plain, U.S. society is still at war with itself.
+Battling over racism then, health care now, U.S. society is still at war with itself.

 - One of the biggest hoaxes of American history is that the Civil War ended back in 1865.
 It did not.